-Live guards, closed circuit television monitors, alarm systems, video surveillance, and barrier controls can all be effective ways to deter some theft and vandalism on commercial properties.
+Live guards, closed circuit television monitors, alarm systems, security cameras, and barrier controls can all be effective ways to deter some theft and vandalism on commercial properties.

 But, perhaps individually they are not everything your customer needs.
 If you present just one of these, is it enough?
 And if you sell them all, is it redundant or more expensive than it’s worth to your customer?

 Of course, some site monitoring services cost more than others, so finding ways to add value to the services you choose to present can offset their spend.
 The simplest way to manage combined benefits with the overall budget is to understand complementary services.
 To help them make an educated decision about protecting their commercial properties, the following six considerations should be factor in your analysis: